Argein: Demography

-In 2017 the commune had 194 inhabitants.
+The inhabitants of the commune are known as Argenois or Argenoises in French.

 Sites and Monuments

 The Parish Church of Saint Peter is an old Romanesque church from the 12th century and now an integral part of a church originally built in the 9th century.
 The original semicircular Apse forms the south aisle of the present building.
 There is an altar bearing a very ancient inscription (prior to the 4th century) depicted again in the south wall of the church.
 The Church contains many items that are registered as historical objects: